Sam Hinkie

 Samuel Hinkie (born December 1977) is an American businessman and former basketball executive who served as the general manager for the Philadelphia 76ers of the National Basketball Association (NBA) from 2013 to 2016.

 Hinkie began his NBA career in 2005 with the Houston Rockets, where he held the positions of vice president and executive vice president before joining Philadelphia.
 His tenure with the 76ers is noted for his strategy to rebuild the team by trading away their most valuable players in exchange for high picks in the NBA draft.
 As a result, Philadelphia was accused of intentionally losing games, which eventually led to Hinkie resigning from his position.
 However, this strategy became popular with fans, who nicknamed it "The Process", and is credited with helping transform the 76ers into postseason contenders after Hinkie's departure.

+Hinkie's tenure as GM of the 76ers drew polarizing reactions: some viewed him as uncommunicative and too reliant on data analytics, while others viewed him as a contrarian with a longer-term view than his peers.

 Early life and education

 Hinkie was born in the Netherlands in December 1977.
 His father, Ron Hinkie, was an employee of Halliburton at the time of Hinkie's birth.
 His mother, Sarita Hinkie, was a stay-at-home parent.
 Hinkie's family moved to Easley, South Carolina when Hinkie was three.
 When Hinkie was ten years old, the family moved to Marlow, Oklahoma, the hometown of Ron Hinkie, although Ron continued to work overseas.
 Hinkie was the younger of two siblings; Hinkie's older brother, Bill, died shortly after the family moved to Oklahoma.
 In 1996, Hinkie graduated from Marlow High School, where he was valedictorian.
 Hinkie played defensive back for Marlow's football team and point guard for Marlow's basketball team.

 Hinkie graduated from the University of Oklahoma, where he served as president of the student business association and chairman of the dean's roundtable, and was named one of the top 60 undergraduates in the country by USA Today.
 While at Oklahoma, Hinkie met and eventually married fellow student Alison Burness, proposing to her on a bench next to the Arc de Triomphe.
 Following graduation, Hinkie accepted a job offer from Bain & Company, before taking a job with Bain Capital in Australia.
 Hinkie earned an MBA from Stanford University, during which time Hinkie advised the San Francisco 49ers and Houston Texans on draft strategies and statistical analysis.
 Hinkie also began working part-time with the Houston Rockets while attending Stanford.